swadhinbubaipaul/swadhinbubaipaul/README.md

 - 👋 Hi, I’m @swadhinbubaipaul
-- 👀 I’m interested in Fullstack Development(Solidity, ReactJs, NodeJs) and all hot topics about Web3/Defi
+- 👀 I’m interested in Fullstack Development(Solidity, ReactJs, NextJs, Hardhat) and all hot topics about Web3/Defi
 - 🌱 I’m currently learning Blockchain and Web3
 - 💞️ I’m looking to collaborate on projects to shape the future to Web3
 - 📫 How to reach me Twitter: @swadhinpaulreal